dnlbauer/Sightstone/README.md

 Sightstone is divided into several modules, each controlled by the base class 'Sightstone'.
 To use it, simply `require 'sightstone'`

-Currently available modules are: summoner (summoner, runes, masteries), game, league, stats, champion
+Currently available modules are: summoner (summoner, runes, masteries), game, league, stats, champion, teams

 Below are usage examples for 2 of the modules.
 You can review the code to get an idea about what is currently possible and what isnt.
 Especially the module classes under `sightstone/modules` should be interessting for that.
 Working on a wiki begins as soon as i bring myself to comment my code properly.